shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 As a result, while integrating the RPKI and multiple active IRRs can improve the effectiveness of route origin validation, it is essential to address the issues of inconsistencies between different route origin registries.

-## Insufficiency of resource certification
+## Insufficiency of Resource Certification

 As mentioned in {{RFC7682}}, the lack of certification and incentives for maintaining up-to-date data within IRRs leads to low accuracy of the information.
 Recent measurement {{IRRegularities}} reveals that IRRs with low update activity exhibit lower overlap with BGP announcements than those with high update activity.
 This indicates that IRRs with lower activity may contain a higher proportion of outdated and stale Route(6) objects, thereby impacting the reliability of the route origin registry.